 sightseeing, the natural environment and the animals are high on the viewing

-list.
-On my trip down from Cairns to Brisbane I had seen a lot of the natural
+On my road trip down the East Coast of Australia from Cairns to Brisbane I had seen a lot of the natural

 side, the beautiful beaches, the countryside, the outback, and now it was time